kf1day/ampere/README.md

 Legal event (such as successful auth) removes penalties.
 If the penalties are too high, host blocked in configured chain via `iptables` syscall.
 Each violator is stored in internal database.
-The chain is flushed at application starts, and previously saved rules applies back again.
+The chain is flushed at application starts, and previously stored rules applies back again.

 ## Dependencies: